Where are the best dog-friendly trails in Greater Victoria?

 Mount Douglas Park Trails

-Mount Douglas (PKOLS) offers 5 kilometres of forested trails with a summit viewpoint overlooking the city and ocean.
-The lower trails are gentle and shaded, while the summit route includes stairs and steeper grades.
+Mount Douglas (PKOLS) offers 5 kilometres of forested trails with a summit viewpoint at 213 m above sea level, overlooking the city and ocean.
+The lower trails are gentle and shaded, while the summit route includes 120+ stairs and steeper grades.
 Off-leash activity is permitted on trails and in designated areas.
+Average summit hike: 45 minutes to 1 hour.
 The trails are well-maintained and offer a true forested escape within the city.

 Thetis Lake Regional Park

-Thetis Lake is one of the most popular regional parks in Greater Victoria, with a network of trails circling two lakes through second-growth forest.
-The trails are well-signed and maintained, with swimming areas in summer.
-Dogs must be leashed in most areas, but the varied terrain and water access make it a favourite for adventurous dogs.
+Thetis Lake is one of the most popular regional parks in Greater Victoria, with 6 km of well-signed and maintained trails circling two lakes through second-growth forest.
+Swimming areas are available in summer (leash restrictions apply at the beach).
+Dogs must be leashed in most areas, but the varied terrain — including forest paths, lakeside boardwalks, and rocky viewpoints — make it a favourite for adventurous dogs.
+Average loop time: 1.5 to 2 hours.

 Elk/Beaver Lake Regional Park